mjordan/islandora_workbench_docs/docs/workflows.md

 - Using a [Google Sheet](/islandora_workbench_docs/preparing_data/#using-a-google-sheet-as-the-input-csv-file) as the `input_csv` value
 - Using a [remote Zip archive](/islandora_workbench_docs/preparing_data/#using-a-local-or-remote-zip-archive-as-input-data) as the input images, PDFs, etc. This Zip archive can also contain in input CSV, eliminating the need to point to a Google Sheet.
 - Using [URL aliases](/islandora_workbench_docs/fields/#values-in-the-field_member_of-column) in your `field_member_of` CSV column.
+- Configuring a View to [check if nodes already exist](/islandora_workbench_docs/checking_if_nodes_exist/), if you want to rerun Workbench using the same input data but avoid creating duplicate nodes and media.

 The same capabilities apply to using Workbench to load data for automated testing during Continuous Integration workflows and configurations.